eristoddle/zen-notebook/README.md

 * Create services of sound and storage
 * Dates with content don't highlight until after a click on the calendar
 * Clicks on calendar don't change word counts
+* Intercept copy and paste to remove any html markup
+* Create a more complex parser so saved content fits format: text, markdown, etc.

 ##Futute Roadmap